giiitdavid/giiitdavid.github.io/README.md

 # giiitdavid.github.io
-is a repository for making blog
+This is a repository for making blog